 When you select any photo from your cloud account and select “Download”, the photo will automatically open in Preview.
 Here, you can choose to rename it and the location where you want to store it.

 When you want to upload images from a camera, you will need to use the Photos app.
 The photos app is very straightforward to operate.

 You can follow the prompts to import images or drag and drop them from other locations.
 You can also sync Photos with your iCloud account.

 Needless to say, you don’t want to have to open 5 different folders every time you want to want to access your photos, so it is easier to add your Pictures folder to the sidebar of your Finder Window.

-How can I quickly find My Pictures folder on Mac?
+How can I quickly find the My Pictures folder on Mac?